mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 **getOptions**

-This one is special, because it is needed to make custom requests to the server
+This call is needed in order to make custom requests to the server.

 ```javascript
   getOptions(options: Options) {